didweask/yes/README.md

-# yes
+# sike
-sike we did not
+no we did not even ask ..mate